-If more than 20 percent of the individual sieves and/or asphalt binder content tests are out of the above tolerances, or if the percent unacceptable material exceeds 0.5 percent by weight of material retained on the # 4 (4.75 mm) sieve, the RAS or RAS blend shall not be used in Department projects.
-All test data and acceptance ranges shall be sent to the District for evaluation.
+If more than 20 percent of the test results for an individual parameter (individual sieves and/or asphalt binder content) are out of the above tolerances, or if the unacceptable material exceeds 0.5 percent by weight of material retained on the No. 4 (4.75 mm) sieve, the RAS or RAS blend shall not be used in Department projects.
+All test data and acceptance ranges shall be sent to the Department for evaluation.

 1031.05 Quality Designation of Aggregate in RAP/FRAP.

 (a) RAP.
-The aggregate quality of the RAP for homogeneous and conglomerate stockpiles shall be set by the lowest quality of coarse aggregate in the RAP stockpile and are designated as follows.
+The aggregate quality of the RAP for homogeneous, conglomerate, and conglomerate DQ stockpiles shall be set by the lowest quality of coarse aggregate in the RAP stockpile and are designated as follows.

-(1) RAP from Class I, Superpave/HMA (High ESAL), or (Low ESAL) IL-9.5L surface mixtures are designated as containing Class B quality coarse aggregate.
+(1) RAP from Class I, HMA (High ESAL), or (Low ESAL) IL-9.5L surface mixtures are designated as containing Class B quality coarse aggregate.

-(2) RAP from Class I binder, Superpave/HMA (High ESAL) binder, or (Low ESAL) IL-19.0L binder mixtures are designated as containing Class C quality coarse aggregate.
+(2) RAP from Class I binder, HMA (High ESAL) binder, or (Low ESAL) IL-19.0L binder mixtures are designated as containing Class C quality coarse aggregate.

+(3) RAP from BAM stabilized subbase and BAM shoulders are designated as containing Class D quality coarse aggregate.

 (b) FRAP.
 If the Engineer has documentation of the quality of the FRAP aggregate, the Contractor shall use the assigned quality provided by the Engineer.

 If the quality is not known, the quality shall be determined as follows.
-Coarse and fine FRAP stockpiles containing plus #4 (4.75 mm) sieve coarse aggregate shall have a maximum tonnage of 5000 tons (4500 metric tons).
+Coarse and fine FRAP stockpiles containing plus No. 4 (4.75 mm) sieve coarse aggregate shall have a maximum tonnage of 5,000 tons (4,500 metric tons).
 The Contractor shall obtain a representative sample witnessed by the Engineer.
 The sample shall be a minimum of 50 lb (25 kg).
 The sample shall be extracted according to Illinois Modified AASHTO T 164 by a consultant laboratory prequalified by the Department for the specified testing.
-The consultant laboratory shall submit the test results along with the recovered aggregate to the District Office.
-The cost for this testing shall be paid by the Contractor.
+The consultant laboratory shall submit the test results along with the recovered aggregate sample to the District Office.
+Consultant laboratory services will be at no additional cost to the Department.
 The District will forward the sample to the Central Bureau of Materials Aggregate Lab for MicroDeval Testing, according to ITP 327.
 A maximum loss of 15.0 percent will be applied for all HMA applications.

 1031.06 Use of RAP/FRAP and/or RAS in HMA.
 The use of RAP/FRAP and/or RAS shall be the Contractor’s option when constructing HMA in all contracts.